simtelic/el0007-usb-to-lcd/README.md

 ## Additional Notes

-- Ensure the USB-to-LCD adapter is properly connected to your computer and the LCD display before running the script.
+- Ensure the Simtelic USB to LCD adapter is properly connected to your computer and the LCD display before running the script.
 - This README provides a basic usage guide.
 More advanced use cases might require additional configuration or code modifications.